by Calculated Risk on 2/25/2014 06:45:00 PM

-The Case-Shiller house price indexes for May were released this morning.
+The Case-Shiller house price indexes for December were released today.
 Zillow has started forecasting Case-Shiller a month early - and I like to check the Zillow forecasts since they have been pretty close.

 |Case Shiller Composite 10||Case Shiller Composite 20|